MananTank/validate-html-nesting/readme.md

 # validate-html-nesting

-parent-child nesting validation for html elements
+A parent-child nesting validation library for HTML

-This is not a full blown HTML spec validation (intentionally).
-The parent-child nesting is considered valid if browser does not modify it, regardless of whether or not HTML spec considers it valid or invalid.
+This is not a full-blown HTML spec validation (intentionally).
+The parent-child nesting is considered valid if the Browser does not modify it, regardless of whether or not the HTML spec considers it valid or invalid.
 So, the library is purely for detecting the kind of element nesting which result in altered DOM.

 ### Example